Fox squirrel: Description

-Distribution
+Distribution and habitat

-The fox squirrel's natural range extends through most of the eastern United States, north into the southern prairie provinces of Canada, and west to the Dakotas, Colorado, and Texas.
-They are absent (except for vagrants) in New England, New Jersey, most of New York, northern and eastern Pennsylvania, Ontario, Quebec, and the Atlantic provinces of Canada.
-They have been introduced to both northern and southern California, Oregon, Idaho, Montana, Washington, and New Mexico, as well as Ontario and British Columbia in Canada.
+The fox squirrel's natural range extends through most of the eastern United States, north into the southern prairie provinces of Canada, west to the Dakotas, Colorado, and Texas, and south to the northern parts of Coahuila, Nuevo León (as far south as the Valle de las Salinas) and Tamaulipas.
+It is absent (except for vagrants) in New England, New Jersey, most of New York, northern and eastern Pennsylvania, Ontario, Quebec, and the Atlantic provinces of Canada.
+It has been introduced to both northern and southern California, Oregon, Idaho, Montana, Washington, and New Mexico, as well as Ontario and British Columbia in Canada.
 While very versatile in their habitat choices, fox squirrels are most often found in forest patches of 40 hectares or less with an open understory, or in urban neighborhoods with trees.
-They thrive best among oak, hickory, walnut, pecan and pine trees, storing their nuts for winter.
+They thrive among oak, hickory, walnut, pecan and pine trees, storing their nuts for winter.
 Western range extensions in Great Plains regions such as Kansas are associated with riverine corridors of cottonwood.
-A subspecies native to several eastern U.S. states is the Delmarva Peninsula fox squirrel (S. n. cinereus).
+Some subspecies native to several eastern U.S. states are the Delmarva Peninsula fox squirrel (S. n. cinereus), and the southern fox squirrel (S. n. niger).